omarreis/GBE3D/demos/SailboatDemo/README.md

 A 3D scene with the sailboat over animated ocean surface.

-This demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.
+This GBE3D demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.
-The app has grown with unnecessary functionality.
-Not a simple demo...
-Anyway:
+SailboatDemo was expanded from *waterdemo* sample.
+The SailboatDemo rigged boat scene can be used in sailing games and simulations.

 Features:
-* SailboatDemo was expanded from original GBE3D *waterdemo* sample.
-* Multi platform ( Windows, iOS and Android ).
+* Multi platform ( Windows, iOS and Android using Firemonkey 3D ).
 * Original 3d models built with Blender (boat, ship, dolphin, whale).
 See */models*
-* Main and jib sail surfaces with quadratic camber.
+* Main and jib sail surfaces with curved surfaces.
 Configurable and dynamic sail mesh: object TSailSurface.
-* Wind direction Arrow animated (sin function): object TWindArrow.
+* Wind Arrow animated: object TWindArrow.
 * Ocean surface animated with waves and moving texture. object TOceanSurface.
-* Boat and ocean surfaces fixed to the 3D world center at 0,0 (boatcentric universe)
+* Boat and ocean surface fixed to the 3D world center at 0,0 (boatcentric universe)
-* Boat floats on waves and pitches to match directional derivative.
+* Boat floats on waves and pitches to match wave direction.
-* Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake, ships, land... ).
+* Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake bubbles, ship, land... ).
 * A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might follow of manipulating .RotationAngle ( Never change all 3 dimensions (x,y,z) of a 3D_Object.RotationAngle ).
 See hierarchy image below.
-* Rock with lighthouse (but no collision detection yet).
-The rock doesn't float but it is moved by the OceanSurface.
+* Rock with lighthouse (but no collision detection).
+Terrain and rocks don't float but are moved by the OceanSurface.
-* Other floating objects are also parented to OceanSurface: ship, container, barrel, man on lifebuoy ...
 * Animated wild life: dolphin, whale, pelycan.
 * A set of marks is available for regatta gates.
 * Clouds in the sky ( TGBEClouds )
 * Cardinal points indicated on the horizon ( "N", "S", "E", "W" )